single-spa/single-spa/README.md

 # single-spa

 Multiple applications all lazily loaded and mounted/unmounted in the same single page application (SPA).
 The apps can be deployed independently to your web server of choice, lazy-loaded onto the page independently, and nested.
+Single-spa also allows for **service oriented javascript**, where a "service" (a shared es6 module) is a singleton that each app can call, without resorting to shared libraries that can be out of sync across apps.

 In this context, an application is an html document that pulls in JS, CSS, and more HTML.
 This means that many pre-existing applications do not need to change at all in order to work with single-spa.
+You just need to add a configuration file on top of your existing SPA.

 ## View the demo!
 A [demo is live](http://single-spa.surge.sh) on surge.sh.
 Don't be turned off by the lack of styling -- I'll be fixing that soon.
 It's based on the code in the [examples](https://github.com/joeldenning/single-spa-examples) repository.